Table of Contents

 An eating disorder meal plan will do several things for someone recovering from an eating disorder:

-• Can help the person struggling with an eating disorder feel as though they have “permission” to eat (for example- my dietitian or doctor says I HAVE to eat this much)
+- Can help you feel as though you have “permission” to eat (for example- my dietitian or doctor says I HAVE to eat this much)

-• The prescriptive nature of an eating disorder meal plan can help soothe the eating disorder’s urge to restrict food
+- The prescriptive nature of an eating disorder meal plan can help you soothe the eating disorder’s urge to restrict food

-• Can support weight restoration for patients that have lost significant amounts of weight.
+- Can support weight restoration or overshoot weight if you have lost significant amounts of weight.

-Someone suffering from an eating disorder likely has a loud eating disorder voice which will make it very difficult to get adequate nourishment on their own.
+If you are suffering from an eating disorder, you likely has a loud eating disorder voice which will make it very difficult to get adequate nourishment on your own.
 A meal plan can help.

 An eating disorder meal plan can get rid of the confusion about when, where, and how much to eat for weight restoration and long-term ED recovery.